Introduction to Noun Phrase Postmodification

 Examples

 You can see from examples 2 and 4 above that the modification may apply not just to a single noun but also to a noun phrase.
 In example 2 we have "protein isolates and other chemicals" and in example 4 "methods and guidelines".
-These are binomial phrases See the glossary definition and they are seen mostly in academic writing, but there are a few in common use, for example "husband and wife", "food and drink".
+These are binomial phrases and they are seen mostly in academic writing, but there are a few in common use, for example "husband and wife", "food and drink".

 You can also see from example 4 that there are in fact two to-clauses, 1) "to recover and interpret authentic DNA" and 2) "to minimise the risk of contamination from modern sources ... ".
 In fact, you could say there are three: "to recover ..", "(to) interpret ..", and "to minimise ..".